WW International (NASDAQ:WW) Updates FY 2021 Earnings Guidance

 WW International (NASDAQ:WW) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.100-$1.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.000.
+The company provided EPS guidance of $1.100-$1.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.000.
 The company issued revenue guidance of $1.30 billion-$1.30 billion, compared to the consensus revenue estimate of $1.38 billion.

-A number of brokerages recently issued reports on WW.
-The Goldman Sachs Group increased their target price on shares of WW International from $25.00 to $44.00 and gave the stock a neutral rating in a research report on Tuesday, May 11th.
-Jefferies Financial Group cut shares of WW International from a buy rating to a hold rating and dropped their target price for the stock from $41.00 to $30.00 in a research report on Wednesday, August 11th.
-Craig Hallum dropped their target price on shares of WW International from $50.00 to $40.00 and set a buy rating for the company in a research report on Wednesday, August 11th.
-DA Davidson increased their target price on shares of WW International from $33.00 to $39.00 and gave the stock a buy rating in a research report on Thursday, May 6th.
-Finally, Zacks Investment Research upgraded shares of WW International from a hold rating to a buy rating and set a $27.00 target price for the company in a research report on Friday, August 13th.
-Four research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $35.80.

 About WW International